-56. Plaintiff brings the First Cause of Action, 29 U.S.C. § 216(b), on behalf of himself and the members of the putative AM Collective.

-- 57. At all relevant times, Plaintiff and the members of the putative AM Collective were engaged in commerce and/or the production of goods for commerce within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 58.
-Defendants employed Plaintiff and the members of the putative AM Collective and are engaged in commerce and/or the production of goods for commerce within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 59.
-At all relevant times, Plaintiff and the members of the putative AM Collective were employees within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 60.
-Defendants have failed to pay Plaintiff and the members of the putative AM Collective overtime compensation to which they are entitled under the FLSA. - 61.
-Defendants have failed to keep accurate records of time worked by Plaintiff and the members of the putative AM Collective. - 62.
-Defendants are liable under the FLSA for, among other things, failing to properly compensate Plaintiff and the members of the putative AM Collective. - 63.
-Consistent with Defendants' policy and pattern or practice, Plaintiff and the members of the putative AM Collective were not paid overtime compensation when they worked beyond forty (40) hours in a workweek. - 64.
-All of the work that Plaintiff and the members of the putative AM Collective performed has been assigned by Defendants, and/or Defendants have been aware of such work. - 65.
+- 50. Plaintiff brings the First Cause of Action, 29 U.S.C. § 216(b), on behalf of himself and the AM Collective. - 51.
+At all relevant times, Plaintiff and AM Collective were engaged in commerce and/or the production of goods for commerce within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 52.
+Defendants employ Plaintiff and the members of the putative AM Collective and are engaged in commerce and/or the production of goods for commerce within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 53.
+At all relevant times, Plaintiff and the members of the putative AM Collective were employees within the meaning of 29 U.S.C. §§ 203(e) and 207(a). - 54.
+Defendants have failed to pay Plaintiff and the members of the putative AM Collective overtime compensation to which they are entitled under the FLSA. - 55.
+Defendants have failed to keep accurate records of time worked by Plaintiff and the members of the putative AM Collective.

+- 56. Defendants are liable under the FLSA for, among other things, failing to properly compensate Plaintiff and the members of the putative AM Collective. - 57.
+Consistent with Defendants' policy and pattern or practice, Plaintiff and the members of the putative AM Collective were not paid overtime compensation when they worked beyond forty (40) hours in a workweek. - 58.
+All of the work that Plaintiff and the members of the putative AM Collective performed has been assigned by Defendants, and/or Defendants have been aware of such work. - 59.
 As part of its regular business practice, Defendants have intentionally, willfully, and repeatedly engaged in a pattern, practice, and/or policy of violating the FLSA with respect to Plaintiff and the members of the putative AM Collective.
-This policy and pattern or practice includes, but is not limited to:

-- (a) willfully failing to pay Plaintiff and the members of the putative AM Collective premium overtime wages for hours that they worked in excess of forty (40) hours per workweek; - (b) willfully misclassifying Plaintiff and the members of the putative AM Collective as exempt from the overtime protections of the FLSA; and - (c) willfully failing to record all of the time that its employees, including Plaintiff and the members of the putative AM Collective, worked for the benefit of Defendants. - 66.
-Defendants are aware or should have been aware that federal law required it to pay Plaintiff and the members of the putative AM Collective overtime compensation for all hours worked in excess of forty (40) in a workweek. - 67.
-Plaintiff and the members of the putative AM Collective perform or performed the same primary duties. - 68.
+This policy and pattern or practice includes, but is not limited to: - (a) willfully failing to pay Plaintiff and the members of the putative AM Collective premium overtime wages for hours that they worked in excess of forty (40) hours per workweek; - (b) willfully misclassifying Plaintiff and the members of the putative AM Collective as exempt from the overtime protections of the FLSA; and - (c) willfully failing to record all of the time that its employees, including Plaintiff and the members of the putative AM Collective, worked for the benefit of Defendants. - 60.
+Defendants are aware or should have been aware that federal law required it to pay Plaintiff and the members of the putative AM Collective overtime compensation for all hours worked in excess of forty (40) in a workweek. - 61.
+Plaintiff and the members of the putative AM Collective perform or performed the same primary duties. - 62.
 Defendants' unlawful conduct has been widespread, repeated, and consistent.